Localization Under Consistent Assumptions Over Dynamics: Experiments

-Third, in terms of variance, the static localization has the best performance.
-Whereas the filtered localization can achieve very low errors, the variance is higher than with the static localization.
-This is due to the fact that while using more measurements is beneficial for the localization accuracy, the incorrect measurements will cause errors.
-In the city environment where the majority of semi-static objects are parked vehicles, there is a possibility that the vehicles are positioned similarly than in the map, then the filtered localization is able to benefit from these measurements and to yield better results than the static localization.
-However, when the vehicles are positioned differently than in the map, they are a source for error.
-This makes the the use of only static objects desirable, as they are the most reliable landmarks.
+Third, in terms of variance, static localization performs best.
+Whereas filtered localization can achieve very low errors, the variance is higher than static localization.
+While using more measurements is generally beneficial for localization accuracy, the incorrect matching of semi-static objects may cause errors.
+This makes using only static objects desirable, as they are the most reliable landmarks.